evert/evert.github.com/_posts/2020/2020-11-12-http-2-push-is-dead.md

 location: "Monarch Park Ave, Toronto, Canada"
 ---

-One of the hot features that came wth HTTP/2 was PUSH frames.
+One of the hot features that came with HTTP/2 was PUSH frames.
 The main idea is that if the server can predict what requests a client might want to make, the server can preemptively send request/response pairs to the client and warm it's cache.